parsaeisa/Notes/AI/AIEngineering.md

 It is a protocol which connects our Agent to different tools and platforms.

-On one side we can have different LLMs such as Claude, Gemini, Chat GPT and on the other side we have different tools such as Github, PostgreSQL, Slack, etc.
+On one side we can have different LLMs such as Claude, Gemini, Chat GPT and on the other side we have different tools such as Github, PostgreSQL, Slack, etc. You can **swap AI models** much faster with it.

 You may say why they are not using HTTP to connect to other tools, the answer is HTTP request has so many **irrelevant** parameters but MCP keeps the answer it gets from other places clean and relevant.
 It gives the LLM all it needs.
 MCP returns simplified LLM-friendly response:
 ```